ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 `cnf` parameter.
 With this information the client can initiate the establishment of a new DTLS channel with a resource server.
-To use DTLS with pre-shared keys, the client follows the PSK key exchange algorithm specified in [Section 2 of RFC 4279](https://tools.ietf.org/html/rfc4279#section-2) using the key conveyed in the `cnf` parameter of the AS response as PSK when constructing the premaster secret.
+To use DTLS with pre-shared keys, the client follows the PSK key exchange algorithm specified in Section 2 of {{RFC4279}} using the key conveyed in the `cnf` parameter of the AS response as PSK when constructing the premaster secret.